Northport, Washington

 Northport is a town in Stevens County, Washington, United States.
-The population was 295 at the 2010 census.
+The population was 297 at the 2020 census.

 History

 Northport began when railroad builder Daniel C. Corbin had agents purchase two wooded benches overlooking the Columbia River from the federal government in 1892.
 Corbin had plans to extend his Spokane Falls and Northern Railway (S&FN) from Little Dalles, the town seven miles south, to the rich mining districts of southern British Columbia.
 Northport would provide a railhead for two railroads into Canada.

 At this time, The Kootenai Steamship Company riverboats provided service from Little Dalles to Revelstoke, B.C.
 After the S&FN reached Northport on Sept.
 18, 1892, the riverboats ran from Northport to Revelstoke.

 Northport became an international port of entry in 1895.

 In March 1896 a major fire occurred in the business district.
 At least 16 businesses were destroyed or damaged.

 The north half of the Colville Indian Reservation, across the river from Northport, was opened to mining in February 1896.
 Miners and prospectors flooded into the area and came into town to record their claims, get supplies and entertain themselves.

 In 1890, ores rich in copper, gold and silver were discovered in Canada at Red Mountain, near the present city of Rossland, British Columbia.
-Mines were developed and the ore was laboriously shipped out by wagon on a rude road 17 miles and ferried across the Columbia river to Northport and the S&FN.
-In January 1896, 170 four horse teams hauled ore down the road in one week.
-The need for rail transportation was great and D. C. Corbin set about obtaining approvals and charters to fill the need.
+Mines were developed and the ore was laboriously shipped out by wagon on a rude road 17 miles (27.4 km) and ferried across the Columbia river to Northport and the S&FN.
+In January 1896, 174 horse teams hauled ore down the road in one week.
+The need for rail transportation was great and D.C.
+Corbin set about obtaining approvals and charters to fill the need.
 Construction began on the American side in May 1896.
 A ferry was built at Northport to carry engines and cars across the Columbia River until a bridge could be built.
 The Columbia and Red Mountain railroad began service in December.
 The bridge over the Columbia River was begun in early spring 1897 and completed in October.
-Northport was now a busy railway center boasting a two-story 180 foot long passenger depot, the connection point of three railroads linking the supply center of Spokane to the mining districts of British Columbia.
+Northport was now a busy railway center boasting a two-story 180-foot (54.9-meter) long passenger depot, the connection point of three railroads linking the supply center of Spokane to the mining districts of British Columbia.